cwdeee/trust-network-guidelines/docs/materials.md

 ### Corpora to Consider
 Conducting a lexical decision experiment in German requires relying on existing resources.
 Many resources are freely available, and others require a university account.
 Generally, corpora differ in size and register.
 A small corpus may provide inaccurate frequency estimates, especially for low-frequency words ([more details](https://doi.org/10.1037/0096-3445.113.2.256)).
 Register refers to the population sampled in the corpus.
 For example, the words in a child-book corpus differ from those in an adult newspaper corpus.
 Further, we can distinguish between written, spoken, subtitle and internet corpora as well as ways to generate specific corpora.
 Below, we present a non-exhaustive list of German resources that the members of the group recommend.
-To ensure word status, we highly recommended checking multiple corpora to account for potential miss spellings that happen regularly.
+To ensure word status, we highly recommended checking multiple corpora to account for potential misspellings that happen regularly.

 We provide links in the following.